about

 Maitrī founder

 Anna is a qualified yoga and naturopathic practitioner with additional training in trauma-informed practice and infant massage.
-Her work focuses on creating safe, compassionate spaces where women and children can reconnect with their bodies and experience moments of calm, connection, and community.
+Her work focuses on creating safe, compassionate spaces where people can reconnect with their bodies and experience moments of calm, connection, and community.

-Anna has a longstanding interest in humanitarian work and is currently undertaking further academic study in humanitarianism and international development, with a focus on refugee protection and maternal wellbeing in displacement contexts.
+Anna has a longstanding interest in humanitarian work and is currently undertaking further academic study in humanitarianism and international development, with a focus on community and maternal wellbeing contexts.

-Maitrī was created as a grassroots initiative to offer gentle, accessible wellbeing practices that complement the important work of organisations supporting refugee families.
+Maitrī was created as a grassroots initiative to offer gentle, accessible wellbeing practices that complement the important work of organisations supporting their communities.

 Anna Harris